ZhangSteven/clamc_yield_report/YieldCalculation.md

 -| With Cash | Without Cash
 -|-----------|-------------
-adjustment01 | interest income of cash positions + interest income of CN Energy positions | realized return of cash positions + interest income of CN Energy positions adjustment02 | unrealized gain loss of CN Energy positions | unrealized gain loss of cash positions + unrealized gain loss of CN Energy positions adjustment03 | AccruedInterest of CN Energy positions + impairment (case 1) or impairment (case 2) | AccruedInterest and MarketValueBook of cash positions + AccruedInterest of CN Energy positions + impairment (case 1); AccruedInterest and MarketValueBook of cash positions + impairment (case 2)
+adjustment01 | interest income of cash positions + interest income of CN Energy positions | realized return of cash positions + interest income of CN Energy positions adjustment02 | interest income of cash positions + interest income of CN Energy positions + unrealized gain loss of CN Energy positions | unrealized gain loss of cash positions + unrealized gain loss of CN Energy positions adjustment03 | AccruedInterest of CN Energy positions + impairment (case 1) or impairment (case 2) | AccruedInterest and MarketValueBook of cash positions + AccruedInterest of CN Energy positions + impairment (case 1); AccruedInterest and MarketValueBook of cash positions + impairment (case 2)

 Where the terms are defined as below: